SamuelRClaxton/8-Bit-CPU-simple-/Specifications/CPU Specifications.md

 			 - Shifts the value left by one Bit and detects overflow
 	 - F - SRB
 		 - Shift Right Bit
-			 - Shift the value right by one Bit , preseving sign if possible and detecting overflow
+			 - Shift the value right by one Bit , preserving sign if possible and detecting overflow

+ALU:
+-
+- The ALU will have a 3 bit wide control bus, as such it will perform the following options:
+	- 0 - NOP
+	- 1 - ADD
+	- 2 - AND
+	- 3 - OR
+	- 4 - SLB
+	- 5 - SRB
+	- 6 - JPZ
+	- 7 - JPC

+RAM:
+-
+- Address IO in memory, dedicate 1 byte to all input and another byte to output
+- address 0x0F reseved for output
+- address 0x0E reseved fro input